At $17.65 A Share Could Melco Crown Be A Bargain Hiding In Plain Sight?

 LVS: $70 by the end of Q2 this year.

 MGM: $43 by the end of Q3 this year.
 Note: Our MGM call is obviously not Asia specific or Asia dependent.
-It is a blend of that company's strong Las Vegas strip profile, its new record breaking property at National Harbor, Maryland and its acquisition of market leading Borgata in Atlantic City, which last month reported the first yoy increase in gaming win in ten years.
+It is a blend of that company's strong Las Vegas strip profile, its new record-breaking property at National Harbor, Maryland and its acquisition of market-leading Borgata in Atlantic City, which last month reported the first YoY increase in gaming win in ten years.
 This does not negate what we believe will be MGM Cotai's opening during the Macau recovery during Q2 this year.

-So if you appraise relative values you have MPEL as a major competitor in the Asia space reaching a trade that still places it attractively below all its peers with similar bullish market outlooks.
+So if you appraise relative values, you have MPEL as a major competitor in the Asia space reaching a trade that still places it attractively below all its peers with similar bullish market outlooks.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.